Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Dry eyes and eye irritation are common afflictions, brought on from a number of factors.
+Dry eyes and eye irritation are common conditions, brought on by a number of factors.

 Causes of dry eyes include: